CRA Interview Questions

 While the interviewer’s perception of your communication skills can be partly determined by how well you listen and respond throughout the interview, the interviewer will also understand you are on your best behavior.
 Meaning, you will be guarded during that interview.

 Individuals who become successful CRAs know how difficult the clinical research environment can be.
-Being able to show that you have the ability to deal with tough situations will translate into your ability to maneuver high touch sites, missing-in-action investigators or key stakeholders, and demanding sponsors.
+Being able to show that you have the ability to deal with tough situations will translate into your ability to maneuver high-touch sites, missing-in-action investigators or key stakeholders, and demanding sponsors.

 What is your typical way of dealing with conflict?
-Give me an example.Use a real example.
+Give me an example.

+Use a real example.
 I know that I have repeated this statement multiple times…but it is critically important to use real examples.
+Explain the example first.
+It could be as simple as an argument that you have had with a family member.
 Then describe how you dealt with it.
 Be clear on your role in coming up with the solution, using terms like “I” instead of “We”.

-Tell me about a time you disagreed with a friend or colleague on an important topic.
-How did you approach this person and resolve the dispute?Slightly different than the first question because not only will the answer to this question exhibit how you handle difficult situations, but it will also show your natural leadership abilities.
+Slightly different than the first question because not only will the answer to this question exhibit how you handle difficult situations, but it will also show your natural leadership abilities.

 A side note from Ang: This answer will also exhibit your negotiation as well as your critical thinking and problem-solving skills!

-Give me an example of a time when you were able to successfully communicate with another person even when that individual may not have personally liked you (or vice versa).Several years ago, I was a CAD programmer for a manufacturing company.
-I seriously disliked my manger.
+Give me an example of a time when you were able to successfully communicate with another person even when that individual may not have personally liked you (or vice versa).

+Several years ago, I was a CAD programmer for a manufacturing company.
+I seriously disliked my manager.
 And she disliked me.
 But I hung in there because I knew that the experience I was gaining in that job would further my career.

 Provide that type of example.
 Be sure to discuss how you specifically handled the situation.
 Note any obstacles or difficulties you had to face and how you dealt with them.

-What is your definition of proactive communication and how would you employ this practice in your position as a CRA?Depending on the interviewer’s role, the term ‘proactive communication’ may mean different things.
+Depending on the interviewer’s role, the term ‘proactive communication’ may mean different things.
 In general terms, proactive communication is about getting in front of a situation before…well…the situation happens.

 For example, as a CRA perhaps you notice a certain trend of issues at several of your sites.
 You may therefore consider proactively communicating your findings to other sites in order to help them avoid the same issue.
+These are the types of examples you want to write out in preparation for this question.

-Describe a time where you were working with others on a project who disagreed with your approach, solutions, or ideas.For the experienced CRA, consider using an example where you had to adapt to a Coordinator or Investigator’s personality or working style.
+For the experienced CRA, consider using an example where you had to adapt to a Coordinator or Investigator’s personality or working style.

 CRAs at all levels can also use examples of adapting to your manager’s working or management style.

 In all cases, the interviewer is looking for you to be thoughtful in your approach.
 Were you adaptable?
 Flexible?
 Did you consider the other team members’ motivations?
+Or did you take the disagreement personally?
+Were you able to keep focused on the project including what needed to be done in order to meet the project’s objectives?

-Tell me about a time when you had to use your presentation skills to influence someone’s opinion.For the experienced CRA, this may be an example where you used the protocol, GCP or ICH guidelines to explain the ‘why’ behind a finding.
+For the experienced CRA, this may be an example where you used the protocol, GCP, or ICH guidelines to explain the ‘why’ behind a finding.

 Additional Logistical Thoughts